Goldinnovation/TodoPage/README.md

 Description:

 The Website is a To-do Page allowing users to sign up/login into their Accounts.
-Furthermore, users can set their To-DO task with matching status like
+Furthermore, users can set their To-DO task with matching status.